By Paula Parker

-The elephants that were once used for the logging industry in Thailand are now being used for elephant trekking in Phuket and across other parts of Thailand.
+The elephants that were once used for the logging industry in Thailand, have been used for elephant trekking in Phuket and across other parts of Thailand.

 So when you choose to go elephant trekking ensure that you choose a reputable elephant camp to visit in Phuket.

 Tourism provides one of the few ways elephants and their handlers can make a living and thankfully things are starting to change with the increase in elephant sanctuaries in Phuket.

 Elephant sanctuaries are a great alternative and we would encourage visitors to visit an Elephant Sanctuary over an elephant trek.

 At the sanctuary you will learn about the elephants and how they live, you will also be able to feed and bath the elephants and join them on their walks through the jungle.